Dragon Wing Begonia Care Guide

 Sunlight Requirements

 Dragon Wing Begonias perform best in partial shade to full sun.
-They tolerate more sun than traditional begonias, especially when soil moisture is consistent.
+They tolerate more sun than traditional Begonias, especially when soil moisture is consistent.
 In hotter climates, afternoon shade helps prevent stress and keeps foliage looking its best.
 In shadier conditions, plants remain lush and healthy but may flower slightly less.
 Even so, they still outperform many other flowering annuals in low-light environments.

 Soil Requirements